android/xAnd11/README.md

 # xAnd11

+This is not an officially supported Google product

 xAnd11 is an X Window Protocol implementation for Android.
 Unlike other X implementations, xAnd11 aims to integrate with the Android system as much as possible.
 This requires performanig both the role of an X server and a